stacs-srg/valipop/docs/usage/execution/docker.md

 `absolute-path-on-your-computer` is the absolute path to a directory you want to give access to.

-`absolute-path-in-container` is the absolute path the directory should be binded to in the container.
-The container is running valipop in `/app/`
+`absolute-path-in-container` is the absolute path the directory should be bound to in the container.
+The container is running valiPop in `/app/`

-`valipop-args` are the remaining arguments you want to pass directly to Valipop
+`valipop-args` are the remaining arguments you want to pass directly to ValiPop

-The following are examples of running valipop with docker:
+The following are examples of running valiPop with docker:

 ```sh
 docker run -v /home/user/configs:/app/configs ghcr.io/daniel5055/valipop:master configs/config.txt